ModelOriented/hstats/README.md

 5. Żółkowski, Artur, Mateusz Krzyziński, and Paweł Fijałkowski. *Methods for extraction of interactions from predictive models.* Undergraduate thesis.
 Faculty of Mathematics and Information Science, Warsaw University of Technology (2023).
 6. Molnar, Christoph, Giuseppe Casalicchio, and Bernd Bischl". *Quantifying Model Complexity via Functional Decomposition for Better Post-hoc Interpretability*, in Machine Learning and Knowledge Discovery in Databases, Springer International Publishing (2020): 193-204.
 7. Goldstein, Alex, Adam Kapelner, Justin Bleich, and Emil Pitkin. *Peeking inside the black box: Visualizing statistical learning with plots of individual conditional expectation.* Journal of Computational and Graphical Statistics, 24, no. 1 (2015): 44-65.
+8. Apley, Daniel W., and Jingyu Zhu, *Visualizing the Effects of Predictor Variables in Black Box Supervised Learning Models*, Arxiv (2016).